P-12 Teacher Resources

 IT High School Internship Program

 This summer, 14 high school students gained an unparalleled experience as the College of IS&T hosted its inaugural High School IT Internship Program.
-Over eight intensive weeks, these high school students worked side-by-side with IS&T professors, staff and graduate students in research areas and labs such as robotics, bioinformatics, software engineering, information assurance, public health informatics, database-driven web development, IT innovation, open community participation, iOS/Droid app development, Unity game development, and others.
+Over eight intensive weeks, these high school students worked side-by-side with IS&T professors, staff and graduate students in research areas and labs such as robotics, bioinformatics, software engineering, cybersecurity, public health informatics, database-driven web development, IT innovation, open community participation, iOS/Droid app development, Unity game development, and others.
 Attracting 30 applicants from across the metro area in its first year, this highly successful summer program is expected to expand in the coming years.
 More information about the program is available here.